veeso-dev/blog.veeso.dev/blog/post-44/index-en.md

 ---
-date: '2025-07-28 18:10:00'
+date: "2025-07-28 18:10:00"
-slug: 'can-you-move-a-copy-in-rust'
+slug: "can-you-move-a-copy-in-rust"
-title: 'Can you move a Copy in Rust?'
+title: "Can you move a Copy in Rust?"
-description: 'A dumb question, but a good one to ask'
+description: "A dumb question, but a good one to ask"
-author: 'veeso'
+author: "veeso"
 featured_image: featured.jpeg
 category: rust-internals
-reading_time: '5'
+reading_time: "5"
 ---

 ## Introduction